-Life is an extremely complex concept and yet, a small child realizes that an ant or a plant is alive while rock and a car are not.
+Life is an extremely complex concept, and yet, a small child realizes that an ant or a plant is alive while a rock and a car are not.

 Throughout the history of man, many explanations ranging from the philosophical to the supernatural have been proposed to describe the meaning and purpose of life.
-What features are then considered to qualify if an object is alive or not?
+What features are then considered to qualify if an object is alive?

 In the context of biology, there are some features that have been commonly agreed upon in the field in order to describe life.
 This article will discuss them one by one.

 Click below to go to the main reviewers:

 - 1. Order or Organization

 - 4. Response to Stimulus from the Environment or Irritability

 - 5. Energy Processing or Metabolism

 - 6. Regulation or Homeostasis